Loksta8/HangManGame/README.md

 `Y` `y` `YES` `Yes` `yes`

-**4. This is still a work in progress so one of these I'll get around to making this tool have more functionality.
+*This is still a work in progress so one of these days I'll get around to making this tool have more functionality.*

 ***
 My Instructions for compiling this program in Linux: